dotnet/csharpstandard/standard/types.md

 The type `dynamic` uses dynamic binding, as described in detail in [§12.3.2](expressions.md#1232-binding-time), as opposed to static binding which is used by all other types.

-The types `dynamic` is considered identical to `object` except in the following respects:
+The type `dynamic` is considered identical to `object` except in the following respects:

 - Operations on expressions of type `dynamic` can be dynamically bound ([§12.3.3](expressions.md#1233-dynamic-binding)).
 - Type inference ([§12.6.3](expressions.md#1263-type-inference)) will prefer `dynamic` over `object` if both are candidates.